codehsbooks/apjava/Basic-Java/variables-and-types.md

 ## Types and Variables

 In Java we must specify what value we want our variables to hold.
+This is known as giving a variable a type.